Configure the Advanced Server Access Advanced Server Access server agent

 |DisableBroker||unset||Controls the operation status of the access broker.
 Set to

-Note: Disabling the access broker process is not recommended on Windows.
+Note: Disabling the access broker process isn't recommended on Windows.
 See Windows.

 This feature is being rolled out to all Advanced Server Access customers through Q1 2023.
 No action is required on your part to enable this feature for your Advanced Server Access team.